TEE Probe High-Level Disinfection

 Be sure to rinse the TEE probe properly after soaking.
 Some disinfectants are more difficult to rinse off the probe.
 For example, when using an aldehyde-based disinfectant, you need to rinse the TEE probe thoroughly, e.g. 3 separate large volume rinses.

-5. AUTOMATED DISINFECTION IS A SIMPLIFIED OPTION TO PROBE CLEANING
+5. AUTOMATED DISINFECTION IS A SIMPLIFIED OPTION TO MANUAL DISINFECTION

 Automated high-level disinfection cleans the TEE probe with greater efficiency than a manual disinfection process.
-CIVCO’s ASTRA TEE® allows disinfection of two probes at once, automates the soak and rinsing steps, and provides a fully automated disinfection log for streamlined compliance.
+CIVCO's ASTRA TEE® (for TEE probes) and ASTRA VR (for endocavity probes) allows disinfection of two probes at once, automates the soak and rinsing steps, and provides a fully automated disinfection log for streamlined compliance.

-6. PRE-CLEANING THE TEE PROBE AIDS THE DISINIFECTION PROCESS
+6. CLEANING THE TEE PROBE AIDS THE DISINFECTION PROCESS

-Whether you utilize an automated or manual process to disinfect your TEE probes, you must pre-clean your devices properly.
-First pre-clean at bedside and then clean the probe using an enzymatic detergent or according to your probe manufacturer’s Instructions for Use.
+Whether you utilize an automated or manual process to disinfect your TEE probes, you must clean your devices properly.
+First, clean the probe at the bedside and then clean the probe using an enzymatic detergent or according to your probe manufacturer's Instructions for Use.

 7. ELECTRICAL LEAK TESTING OF TEE PROBES IS REQUIRED